digital-carrot-app/website/content/docs/privacy_policy.md

 To summarize:

 - We will NEVER collect any personal information without your EXPLICIT consent to do so.
-  Any personal information you do consent to share will either be anonymized and aggregated in the form of optional, opt-in scientific studies OR will be on a case by case basis for customer support.
+  Any personal information you do consent to share will be handled securely and privately.
 - We MAY collect some anonymous data pertaining to app usage.
 This will never include any personal information.
 - We will NEVER share or sell your data with third parties such as advertisers or data brokers.
 - We will follow industry best practices such as end to end encrypt any time that your data is stored on our servers.

-## 2 Scope
+## 2. Scope

 This privacy policy applies to all software pertaining to the Digital Carrot apps across all platforms that are either written by or certified by Digital Carrot LLC.
 This includes the